What are Canada savings bonds?

 What is a Canada Savings Bond?

 Savings bonds were savings securities issued by the Government of Canada from 1945 through 2017.
-The main advantage of bonds is that it is a form of investment that presents little risk for the purchasers.
+The main advantage of bonds is that they are a form of investment that presents little risk for the purchasers.

 - Canada Savings Bonds (CSBs), and